Take Advantage of Voice Search Trends

 - Hire a freelancer to send your recording to a transcription service, clean-up the transcription if needed, add some headings and images, then publish the post.
 If you’re happy enough with your recording, include that in the post too.
 If not, just use text from the transcription.

-- You’ve just created a laser-focused voice search magnet in a fraction of the usual time.
+- You’ve just created a laser-focused voice and local search magnet in a fraction of the usual time.

-Set up to record anytime, and you’ll be able to knock out posts quickly.
+To give yourself the best shot at getting real results, set up a system to record anytime and you’ll be able to knock out posts quickly.
 Shoot for one per week.